- W.C. Graham, M.A., Ph.D. (Toronto), Professor, Emeritus

 B-level courses address specific topics such as theories of human nature, theories of mind, theories of knowledge, metaphysics, techniques of argumentation, ethics, politics, feminism, and art as well as specific periods in the History of Philosophy.
 Since they have no prerequisites they also serve as entry-points to philosophy.
 Foundational courses have been grouped into Areas of Focus, which serve as prerequisites to the C-level seminars (see Table 1.0).

-C-level seminars in Philosophy are advanced courses for students who have completed an introductory course in the relevant Area of Focus (see Table 1.0).
+C-level seminars in Philosophy are advanced courses for students who have completed an introductory course in the relevant Area of Focus (refer to Table in this section).
 (Instructors will admit students whose courses have adequately prepared them for a seminar.
 Students must provide transcripts when requesting special permission to enroll in a seminar.)

 D-level seminars in Philosophy are advanced courses for students with 3.5 credits in Philosophy including 1.0 credits at the C-level.
 (Instructors will admit students whose courses have adequately prepared them for a seminar.
 Students must provide transcripts when requesting special permission to enroll in a seminar.)